laminas/laminas-validator/doc/book/validators/isbn.md

 # Isbn Validator

-`Zend\Validator\Isbn` allows you to validate an ISBN-10 or ISBN-13 value.
+`Laminas\Validator\Isbn` allows you to validate an ISBN-10 or ISBN-13 value.

 ## Supported options

-The following options are supported for `Zend\Validator\Isbn`:
+The following options are supported for `Laminas\Validator\Isbn`:

 - `separator`: Defines the allowed separator for the ISBN number.
 It defaults to an empty string.
 - `type`: Defines the allowed ISBN types.
-It defaults to `Zend\Validator\Isbn::AUTO`.
+It defaults to `Laminas\Validator\Isbn::AUTO`.
 For details, take a look at the section on [explicit types](#setting-an-explicit-isbn-validation-type).

 ## Basic usage